When should you take an Amsterdam canal cruise?

 What’s the best time of year to take an Amsterdam canal cruise?

-Spring (April-May) and early autumn (September-October) offer the ideal combination of pleasant weather, manageable crowds, and beautiful scenery for Amsterdam canal cruises.
-These shoulder seasons provide comfortable temperatures, longer daylight hours, and the city’s natural beauty at its peak.
+Spring (April–May) and early autumn (September–October) offer the ideal balance of pleasant weather, fewer crowds, and the most scenic views.
+These shoulder seasons showcase the city’s natural beauty at its best, think tulips in bloom, warm sunlight glinting off canal water, and crisp reflections of Amsterdam’s historic houses.

 What time of day offers the best canal cruise experience?